umbgtt10/fluxion/fluxion-ordered-merge/README.md

 ## Overview

 This crate provides low-level utilities for merging async streams with temporal ordering guarantees.
-Unlike `fluxion-merge`, which is specialized for Fluxion streams, this crate works with any stream type implementing the `Timestamped` trait.
+It works with any stream type implementing the `Timestamped` trait and serves as a building block for higher-level operators like `merge_with` in `fluxion-stream`.

 ## Features